Episode 66: How Standards, Education, and Certification Drive Improvement with Luba Sobolevsky, PharmD

 Amanda Brummitt: Well, Luba, you have been a wealth of information and you have an incredible background.
 That, what is one piece of advice that you would leave our listeners with?

 Luba Sobolevsky: Ah, well, I think that really invest into your professional development.
 I, know I speak for most of us who are clinicians or who are experts, regardless of what field you’re in, right?
 Whether it’s business or clinical or whatever it is, I think personal growth, professional growth are really important.
-When we stop growing, we become https: otter. ai And so invest in your professional development, attain certification, certifications in whatever your practice setting is, right?
+When we stop growing, we become And so invest in your professional development, attain certification, certifications in whatever your practice setting is, right?
 If it’s IG, it’s I G C N I G C P. If it’s something else, go for it and grow professionally, differentiate your practice.
 In our area, we’re not generalists.
 We’re highly specialized.
 Prove it.
 Document it.
 Achieve it.
 Get educated.
 Get certified.
 Invest in yourself.
 I can promise you that, as an association, we will always support you, invest in you and in our, in the quality of practice, in our resources that are available to better our patients lives and our clinicians lives for that matter. but that would be, yeah, I think that all of us need to take a critical look at our career trajectory and make changes to improve ourselves and our patients.
 And kind of our, what we provide to our patients.
 I think that’s the bottom line about the patients really.

 Amanda Brummitt: That is incredible advice.
-Well, Loubet, thank you for your time.
+Well, Luba, thank you for your time.
 Thank you for caring enough about the industry that when you saw a need, you gathered around bright minds and, fixed it and created this organization.
 And thanks for all you do for patients.

 Luba Sobolevsky: Thank you so much for having me on, Amanda.
 I appreciate it.

 Amanda Brummitt: It was so great to learn from Luba Sobolevsky of the Immunoglobulin National Society about IG treatment and just how far they’ve come.
 I also really appreciate that at every decision point there was a need in the industry and IG& S sought to fill it with standards, with education. with scholarships, frankly, with whatever patients and caregivers needed.
 Speaking of things that are good for patients and caregivers, if you aren’t familiar with the WeInfuse software platform and RxToolkit’s web based resources, I encourage you to check them out, as well as those IG courses that Luba mentioned.
+These tools can save you time and money in your practice while making infusion safer for patients and caregivers.
+My name is Amanda Brummett and we’ll catch you in the next episode.

 Guest Speakers: